ridi/cms-sdk/lib/php/README.md

 ```

 ## Usage

 To communicate with CMS auth server, write the following at the beginning of your project.

 ```php
 ThriftService::setEndPoint('https://cms.auth.server');
 ```

 atfer then, you can call the methods in Ridibooks/Cms/Auth classes.

+Check out our [sample project](https://github.com/ridi/cms-bootstrap) for more details.